WHY IS LANGUAGE IMPORTANT?

 “Language is the carrier of information about who we are,

 how we express ourselves and our culture, it defines our world around us”

-- To ensure that local Community Language Programs are progressing according to their benchmarks and objectives.
+Ensuring that local Community Language Programs are progressing according to their benchmarks and objectives.

-- To support local Aboriginal community programs with research and retrieval by supporting the language workers with advice, training and assistance when needed.
+Supporting local Aboriginal community programs with research and retrieval by supporting the language workers with advice, training and assistance when needed.

-- Assist local Communities with the writing of retrieval plans.
+Assisting local Communities with the writing of retrieval plans.

 "Education and language are the glue needed to maintain, revive and reclaim culture."